GiridharRNair/ProfStatsUTD/extension/README.md

 4. Start the development server with `npm run dev`.
 5. Access the app in your browser at `http://localhost:5173/`.

-**Note:** Alternatively, you can conveniently build and start the backend using the provided npm script.
-This will also simultaneously start the React frontend and the FastAPI backend:
+**Note:** Alternatively, this will also simultaneously start the React frontend and the FastAPI backend:

 ```bash
 npm run start